SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

 SeisComP in version 4 has some major differences to SeisComP3 which require adjustments.
 The main differences are in the :ref:`directories of the SeisComP installation <sec-tutorials_upgrading_path>` and the :ref:`messaging system <sec-tutorials_upgrading_messaging>`.
+The changes and the required actions are explained below.
+They must be considered in addition to the steps set out in section :ref:`tutorials_upgrade_number`.

 .. _sec-tutorials_upgrading_path: